Why FR3 Fluid

 Mineral oil has helped light and power the globe for more than 120 years.
 But for decades, another option has proven better.
 FR3 dielectric fluid—derived from 100% renewable vegetable oils—delivers what transformer mineral oil can’t: peace-of-mind reliability with exceptional performance, improved fire safety, and better-for-the-planet biodegradability, along with related cost savings.

-Ask how FR3 fluid’s superiority over mineral oil can benefit you and the communities you serve.
-Or get FR3 fluid details.
+FR3 fluid’s superiority over mineral oil can benefit you and the communities you serve.
+Get FR3 fluid details.

 Designed to deliver—with none of the drawbacks of mineral oil.